Talking to Your Healthcare Team

 Why Seeking Support Can Be Tricky

 For female athletes, one major red flag for REDs is a missing or irregular menstrual cycle.
-If you’re using hormonal birth control, this can be harder to detect because contraceptives suppress your natural ovarian cycle.
-Unfortunately, while we wait for clinical practice has catch up with the research, many medical professionals still assume that hormonal birth control is an acceptable substitute for a natural cycle.
+If you’re using hormonal birth control, this is impossible to detect because contraceptives suppress your natural ovarian cycle.
+Unfortunately, while we wait for clinical practice to catch up with the research, many medical professionals still assume that hormonal birth control is an acceptable substitute for a natural cycle.
 It is not.
 Even if you’re not on birth control and have irregular periods, you might be told this is “normal for an athlete.”
 It is not!

 Birth Control